 WeekendNotes is an online review site which effectively allows people to write about what they do on weekends (or during the week).
 It spans almost forty countries world-wide, with the primary focus on Australia, the UK and the US.

-As one of Perth’s highest ranked writers, with almost 750,000 readers and a global ranking in the Top 15 writers, my work at WeekendNotes is a constant and fun part of my writing life.
+As Perth’s highest ranked writer, with over 750,000 readers and a global ranking in the Top 15 writers, my work at WeekendNotes is a constant and fun part of my writing life.

 I wrote my first article for the Perth site of WeekendNotes in June 2011 and haven’t stopped since.
 In August 2016 my 500th article was published, something less than twenty writers have yet managed on the site.
 Rankings at WeekendNotes are based on a complicated algorithm but pretty much comes down to page views and how often you write new articles.
 All writers are paid a share of the advertising revenue earned on the site.
 The more clicks, the more you earn, so as a writer you learn quickly about the art of catchy titles and adventurous topics.

 Due to my love of food and status as a parent, I tend to focus on restaurant reviews and family-friendly events and places.
 I always do background research and try to include something from behind-the-scenes.

 Like all my writing, I hope to tell you a story and put you there, so you can make your own mind up whether you would like to go.